johncclayton/electric/src/sd-image/README.md

 Creating a Build Box
 ====================
 The build box is constructed using Terraform.
 To deploy your own sd-image build system, you will need an AWS account, and the access keys to it.
 More documentation for this is available on the Terraform website.

 Checklist:
-1. An AWS account with appropriate access
+1. An AWS account with appropriate access for using Terraform.
 1. The latest Terraform binary for your platform.
 1. A .tfvars file called anything you like; I will assume buildkit.tfvars for this documentation.